Our School App Stay connected on the go...

-- Mood Light – students are set the task of designing and making an acrylic clock which incorporates some form of programmable electronic display.
-Creative design techniques are taught along with the properties of plastics and electronic components, circuit asembly and programming to enable high quality and unique mood lights to be designed and made by all students.
+Audio Amplifier – students are set the task of designing and making an electronic and audio amplifier which incorporates some form of decorative acrylic stand.
+Creative design techniques are taught along with the properties of plastics and electronic components, circuit assembly to enable high quality and unique audio amplifiers to be designed and made by all students.

 Engineering at GCSE is an optional subject with many students choosing to study it.
 The new 1-9 GCSE is assessed by 60% examination and 40% personal project.

 GCSE Engineering (AQA 8852)